stuchly/vaevictis/README.md

 # Vaevictis - this is a playground!!

-This is a playground - master could be broken at any moment, use specific commit for instalation (see below)
+This is a playground - master could be broken at any moment, use specific commit to be sure you get working code (see Installation).

 Experimental combination of various ideas for dimensional reduction nad manifold analysis